8 Vintage Candies That Definitely Deserve a Comeback

 Tear open the checked wrapper and you’ll find sugar-sweet white taffy with a peanut butter center—yep, you heard that right—peanut butter!
 I was sure the super-sticky combination would be next to impossible to eat.
 Thankfully, the candy melts in your mouth in the most satisfying way.
 Now I’m an Abba-Zaba believer—and I’m in good company, too.
 John Wayne was a big fan of the candy.
 In an interview with Closer Weekly magazine, his daughter Marisa reminisced, “He used to keep a stash of Abba-Zaba taffy in his drawer.”

 Though you can still find this chocolate-covered candy in stores, Charleston Chew has a rich past.
 The bar was launched in the ’20s by the Fox-Cross Candy Co.—a business that started from a bit of misfortune.
 Owner Donley Cross originally was a Shakespearean actor.
 During a performance he fell and injured his back, ending his stage career.
 Looking for other employment, he decided to start a candy company.
 A few years later, the Charleston Chew was born.
 (The candy was named for a popular dance of the time, the Charleston.)
-Here are some more major inventions that sprung from accidents.
+For more fun food history facts, check out these foods that were invented by accident.

 When I asked what the wildest candy was on Half Nuts’ shelves, a helpful clerk pointed me to Zotz.
 I took a bite and immediately knew why.
 It was like a scene from a Harry Potter movie!
-(Here are some more sweet treats inspired by the Boy Who Lived.)
 The candy sputtered and fizzed in my mouth.
 The hard candy shell contains a mixture of sodium bicarbonate (similar to baking soda) and citric acid.
 Made in Italy, the product came to the States in 1968, where pranksters quickly made it popular.
 It reminded me instantly of another popping product I’ve tried: Firework Oreos.